 Mark Martin Bras, Co-founder Community Coordinator, Intergovernmental Liaison

 Mark has lived on Vieques for 20 years.
 Hailing from Puerto Rico he is an experienced community organizer who has spent the last few decades gaining the trust of all levels of society in Vieques Puerto Rico.
 While he is most associated with the Vieques Historical and Conservation Trust as a salaried advocate for the bioluminescent bay, he has given his time freely to others.
 He is bilingual and often serves as translator for defendants in the legal system.
-He is considered a scientific expert on bioluminescence and is invited to do original oceanographic research by academic scientists worldwide though he has never completed his university undergraduate degree.
+He is considered a scientific expert on bioluminescence and is invited to do original oceanographic research by academic scientists worldwide.
 Martin Bras is considered by most children on the island to be their personal friend and their favorite teacher, and most federal, Puerto Rican and Viequenses politicians ask for him by name to be their translator, guide and community negotiator.
-Immediately after Hurricane Maria Mark started organizing a team on Vieques and cofounded ViequesLove by connecting to the off island team.
-He dedicated almost a year volunteering in relief efforts, as a liasion and translator for Tesla and a crucial team member of the group advocating for better power solutions on the island.
+Immediately after Hurricane Maria Mark started organizing a team on Vieques and co-founded ViequesLove by connecting to the off island team.
+He dedicated almost a year volunteering in relief efforts, as a liaison and translator for Tesla and a crucial team member of the group advocating for better power solutions on the island.
 He is now working for ViequesLove and is the community organizer and coordinator.

 Kelly Thompson, Executive Director